emilieea88/BasicDiscordBot/README.md

 4. If you haven't already added your bot to your Discord server, visit the URL you generated in step 4 in the ["Setting Up the Bot"](https://github.com/emilieea88/BasicDiscordBot#setting-up-the-bot) section above.
 Choose the server you're inviting the bot to.

 ## Thank you!
-If you enjoyed this tutorial, consider [buying me a coffee](https://ko-fi.com/emilieea88) and/or supporting the creators in the [acknowledgements](https://github.com/emilieea88/BasicDiscordBot#acknowledgments) section above.
+If you enjoyed this tutorial, consider [buying me a coffee](https://ko-fi.com/emilieea88).